-Many producers rely heavily on natural resources, either as raw materials or energy sources.
-The consumption of natural resources can have a significant impact on a factor called Natural capital.
+Many producers rely heavily on natural resources, for example as raw materials or an energy source.
+The consumption of natural resources can have a significant impact on Natural Capital.
 Natural Capital refers to physical resources like water, timber, and soil.
-In addition, Natural Capital also includes the services the environment provides to society.
-Flood/landslide protection, regulation of the water cycle, air filtration, and soil nutrient cycling among others are examples of “ecosystem services”.
+In addition to physical resources, Natural Capital includes the services the environment provides to society.
+Referred to as ‘ecosystem services’, some examples of these are flood/landslide protection, regulation of the water cycle, air filtration, and soil nutrient cycling among others.

-Many times, we do not realize or appreciate how much we rely on free ecosystem services.
+Often, we do not realise or appreciate how much we rely on free ecosystem services.
 Instead, we only put a price on the market value of the material.
-This view only considers the raw good, and not what the material is worth if it had been left in its natural environment.
+This view only considers the raw good, and not the materials worth had it been left in its natural environment.

 Natural Capital methodology

-Ecomatters has developed the following free-lee usable document: Natural capital – Ecomatters implementation guide.
+Ecomatters has developed the following freely available document: Natural capital – Ecomatters implementation guide.

-This implementation guide provides practical guidance on the implementation of the natural capital assessment methodology as based on the EPS (Environmental Priority Strategies in product design) system (Swedish Life Cycle Center, 2015).
-The goal of this methodology is to gain insight into, quantify and monetize natural capital impacts along the product value chain.
+This implementation guide provides practical guidance on the implementation of the natural capital assessment methodology based on the EPS (Environmental Priority Strategies in product design) system (Swedish Life Cycle Center, 2015).
+The goal of this methodology is to gain insight into, quantify, and monetise natural capital impacts along the product value chain.

-The background for this is: In July 2016, the Natural Capital Protocol was launched to support companies to incorporate natural capital impacts in their decision-making processes (Natural Capital Coalition, 2016).
-While providing a standardized framework to identify, measure and value impacts and dependencies on natural capital, the Protocol remains flexible in the choice of measurement and valuation approaches used.
+The background for this is that in July 2016, the Natural Capital Protocol was launched to support companies to incorporate natural capital impacts in their decision-making processes (Natural Capital Coalition, 2016).
+Although providing a standardised framework to identify, measure, and value impacts and dependencies on natural capital, the Protocol remains flexible in the choice of measurement and valuation approaches used.
 The Protocol thus does not explicitly list or recommend specific tools or methodologies.
 As a result, there is a strong call for practical implementation methodologies.

-As a specialist in the field on life cycle management, Ecomatters has sought to find a monetization method applicable to the full spectrum of life cycle impacts of a company, product or activity as determined by means of Life Cycle Assessment (LCA).
+As a specialist in the field of life cycle management, Ecomatters has sought to find a monetisation method applicable to the full spectrum of a company’s life cycle impacts, products, or activities as determined by means of Life Cycle Assessment (LCA).
 We believe to have found a suitable method in the EPS system (Swedish Life Cycle Center, 2015).
 EPS (Environmental Priority Strategies in product design) was developed in the 1990s by the Swedish Life Cycle Center (former CPM, at the Chalmers University of Technology) and has since been updated to follow the ISO 14040 and 14044 standards.
 This paper discusses the implementation of natural capital assessment based on the EPS system and illustrates the specific procedure using the value chain of a book as an example.